27 things to do

 Visit the Pico Bonito Cloud Forest

 The Pico Bonito mountain is a massive 7,300ft above the park, full of cloud forests (a tropical forest characterised by a persistent, low-level cloud) and amazing rainforests.
-The jungles are full of quetzals, tapirs, and jaguars, as well as countless waterfalls that spout out from the mountain-sides.
-Tours of the forest include hiking to one of the countless swimming holes, spotting birds, insects, and fauna as you go.
+The jungles are full of quetzals, tapirs, and jaguars, as well as countless waterfalls that spout out from the mountainsides.
+Tours of the forest include hiking to one of the countless swimming holes, and spotting birds, insects, and fauna as you go.

 The first underwater park in the world, Mayatlantis is a scenic underwater museum with replica structures from the Mayan civilisation.
 Located in the Big French Key, about a quarter of a mile from the main island of Roatán Honduras, there are also options to relax and lounge in hammocks, drink cocktails at swim-up huts, and paddleboard around the beach.

 Roatán is a pretty flat island, so even though Pumpkin Hill is only 75 metres above sea level, you can still see for miles all around.
 It’s not an easy trip up to the top, with a dirt road that’s seen better days – and is near impossible to navigate during the rainy season, and for the most part, you have to go up on foot.
 Its definitely an off the beaten path activity, but the view at the top is an unparalleled 360-degree view of the island, including both the north and south shores.

 Half Moon Bay Beach

 If you want a lot of people and a busy atmosphere, you head to West Bay’s beaches, if you want somewhere quieter and more relaxing, then you head to Half Moon Bay Beach, located at West End.
 Not only is it calmer, but the lack of people means you can head off snorkelling and swimming right off the shore, with no one about to scare off the wildlife, and no need for a boat to take you to the reef.